Practical Insights into Fair Comparison and Evaluation Frame for Neutral-Atom Compilers: Acknowledgment

 In this work, we identified inconsistencies in the evaluation of fidelity-related metrics across different neutral-atom quantum compilers.
-Because existing compilers rely on different fidelity models and evaluation assumptions, direct comparison of their reported results may be misleading.
 To address this issue, we introduced a hardware-agnostic benchmarking framework with standardized metric evaluation procedures.
-As a demonstration of feasibility, we extended several existing compilers to export compiled circuits in the proposed format and corrected a number of implementation issues that had led to incorrect metric computations.
+As a demonstration of feasibility, we extended several existing compilers to export compiled circuits in the proposed format and corrected several implementation issues that had led to incorrect metric computations.
 The results show that applying a unified evaluation methodology can substantially change the reported outcomes, thereby underscoring the importance of standardized benchmarking practices.
+In this work, we do not claim that the proposed evaluation methodology is the definitive one.
+Rather, our goal is to demonstrate how reported results can differ substantially when different evaluation assumptions are used.
 Future work includes extending the set of supported compilers, either through native integration with the framework or through transpilers that convert compiler outputs into the proposed representation, as demonstrated in our approach.
 In addition, the evaluation model can be further refined to incorporate additional error sources.